boost-ext/sml/doc/tutorial.md

 `msm-lite` states cannot have data as data is injected directly into guards/actions instead.

-A state machine might be a state itself.
+A state machine might be a State itself.

 ```cpp
 msm::state<msm::sm<state_machine>> composite;
 ```

-`msm-lite` supports `terminate` state, which stops process events to be processed.
+`msm-lite` supports `terminate` state, which stops events to be processed.

 States are printable too.